 Working Conditions

-Work is performed primarily in an office environment with occasional field inspections.
-Attendance at evening and weekend meetings, including Planning and Zoning Commission and City Council meetings, is required.
+Work is performed primarily in outside for field inspections.
+Attendance at evening and weekend meetings, including Planning and Zoning Commission and City Council meetings, may be required.
 Duties involve prolonged sitting, standing, computer use, and occasional lifting of up to 20 pounds.

 Application Process